-In the forests, the Warburgia trees continue to fruit, drawing in elephants and baboons to feast.
-On windy days or after a storm, elephants enter camps to pick up Warburgia fruit that has dropped to the ground.
+In the forests, Warburgia trees continue to fruit, drawing in elephants and baboons to feast.
+On windy days or after a storm, elephants come into our camps to pick up the Warburgia fruit that has dropped to the ground.

-One February we were incredibly privileged to witness an elephant give birth right next to the bar tent at Little Governors Camp, the mother elephant wandered into camp followed by a group of other elephants.
-The mother settled herself close to the bar tent and the other elephants disappeared, after much trumpeting and effort she gave birth right in front of a group of newly arrived guests!
+One February, we were incredibly privileged to witness an elephant give birth right next to the bar tent at Little Governors Camp.
+The mother elephant wandered into camp followed by a group of other elephants, settling.
+The mother settled herself close to the bar tent and the other elephants disappeared.
+After much audible effort, she gave birth right in front of a group of newly arrived guests!

 Families of giraffe are seen throughout the woodlands, feeding on the leaves of Warburgia trees.
-Often these families will spend days within the Governors Camp grounds.
+Often these families will spend days within the Governors’ camp grounds.

-The male Topis expend much energy protecting their Leks and get tired and often doze off during the day, lion and hyena have learnt to exploit this and often hunt Topi during February.
+The male Topis expend much energy protecting their Leks and get tired and often doze off during the day.
+Lion and hyena have learnt to exploit this and often hunt Topi during February.
 Bushbucks are seen in the early mornings and at dusk in the fringes of the forest.
 Crocodiles are seen basking on almost every bend of the Mara River.
 They are opportunistic waiting for an animal to come to the water to drink.

-Martial eagles, a large savannah bird of prey fly above the plains preying on banded mongooses and Thomson Gazelle fawns.
-Warthogs with young piglets are seen in many areas where there is open ground, they leave their burrows early to forage but remain cautiously close to boltholes for safety.
+Martial eagles, a large savannah bird of prey, fly above the plains preying on banded mongooses and Thomson Gazelle fawns.
+Warthogs with young piglets are seen in many areas where there is open ground.
+They leave their burrows early to forage but remain cautiously close to boltholes for safety.